Dept. of History and Political Science

 - B.A.
 University of Vermont

 Her 1997 journey through South America, retracing Che Guevara's 1952 motorcycle journey, was widely covered by the media, while thousands followed her adventures online or read her book about the adventure.
 More recently, she has co-edited a series of books on the vampire and other legends of the supernatural and is preparing two collections of essays on legends and images of the Apocalypse and post-Apocalyptic chic in literature and film.
-A book recounting her 2014 journey around the world in 70 days is scheduled for release in early 2016.
+A book recounting her 2014 journey around the world in 70 days was released in 2016.

 News and Events